coodoo-workhorse/workhorse/README.md

 }
 ```

+### Scheduled worker

-We can process the `HelloWorldWorker` on a regular basis, so lets tell this worker to run every night half past three by adding `@InitialJobConfig` annotation.
+We can also process the `HelloWorldWorker` on a regular basis, so lets tell this worker to run every night half past three by adding `@InitialJobConfig` annotation.
 Many other configuration on this worker can initially defined by this annotation, have a [look](src/main/java/io/coodoo/workhorse/core/boundary/annotation/InitialJobConfig.java "@InitialJobConfig")!
 In this case we overwrite the method `onSchedule()` witch triggers an execution to add some parameters.

 ```java